 Usually around 6 months of age, you can start feeding your puppy 2 times a day.
 However, for some larger and giant breeds that are prone to GDV, feeding 3 times a day might be recommended even after that.

-By the Way, Are Elevated Dog Bowls Safe?
+Are Elevated Dog Bowls Safe?

 Some sources claim that bigger dogs will benefit from elevated dog bowls.
 Elevated feeding bowls might be useful in cases of joint problems and arthritis in large and giant dogs.
 However, there is still the misconception that elevated dog bowls reduce bloat in large dogs.